django/deps/draft/XXXX-dissolve-core.rst

-* When a release of Django is ready, Mergers may also make such commits as are necessary to carry out the mechanics of releasing Django (such as changing version numbers in configuration files, creating or updating release branches, and so on).
+* When a release of Django is ready, Mergers may also make such commits as are necessary to carry out the mechanics of releasing Django (such as changing version numbers in configuration files, creating or updating release branches and tags, and so on).

 The Framework team